farmaanm/calculator-mobile-application-with-flutter/README.md

-# calculator-mobile-application-with-flutter
+# Calculator

-A simple Calculator application developed using Flutter.
+This mobile application is a simple calculator app developed using Flutter to perform basic arithmetic operations.